hubcio2115/movies-app/README.md

 # Movies-App

 I made this project to learn react.
-Things like, forms, form-validation, talking to the api etc. You may find the code whacy because it is my first real project.
-Also you can do whatever you want with it if you need it.
+Things like, forms, form-validation, talking to the api etc. You may find the code whaky because it is my first real project.
+You can find Node.js api [here](https://github.com/hubcio2115/movies-app-backend/tree/master).
+Do whatever you want with it if you need it.

 Also this project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).